ashishnandagawali/ashishnandagawali.github.io/_posts/2025-01-28-CrewAI-Setup.md

     </div>
 </div>

->  One of the cool feature of crewai is that it gives you a boilerplate code using crewai command so that you don’t have to create a skeleton code.
-You can run the command -  `crewai create crew "ashish-sample-crewai"` and it will create a crewai project name `"ashish-sample-crewai"` and with all the basic skeleton code with it.
+>  One of the cool feature of crewai is that it gives you a boilerplate code using crewai command so that you don’t have to create a skeleton code. <br>You can run the command -  `crewai create crew "ashish-sample-crewai"` and it will create a crewai project name `ashish-sample-crewai` and with all the basic skeleton code or boilerplat code withhin it.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">